 Mickey Kaus has been talking about growing inequality in American life.
 The problem is not, as Steve Sailer pointed out,

 Here's a piece on the growth of favela-like shantytowns in Texas [via alert reader P.]

-Well, yes, they're called colonias.
+Well, yes, they're called colonias

-This is from the Texas Government's website "Colonias FAQ":
+.
+This is from the Texas Government's website "Colonias FAQ

 This material is from the Federal Reserve Bank of Dallas Office of Community Affairs’ publication "Texas Colonias: A Thumbnail Sketch of Conditions, Issues, Challenges and Opportunities"

+Where are colonias found?
 Colonias can be found in Texas, New Mexico, Arizona and California, but Texas has both the largest number of colonias and the largest colonia population.
 Approximately 400,000 Texans live in colonias.
 Overall, the colonia population is predominately Hispanic; 64.4 percent of all colonia residents and 85 percent of those residents under 18 were born in the United States.
 There are more than 2,294 Texas colonias, located primarily along the state's 1,248 mile border with Mexico.

 You need to turn the percentage around and instead of saying 64.4 percent of colonia

-The piece he's linking to is over six years old, and is titledÂ Shantytowns Migrate Far North of the Border in Texas
+.
+They're Mexican colonists.
+The piece he's linking to is over six years old, and is titled Shantytowns Migrate Far North of the Border in Texas

-And for the political implications see Meet The New Boss, Different From The Old Bossâ€“Caciquismo Comes To McAllen, Texas
+means not enough building inspectors, but really it's lack of immigration enforcement that's the problem.
+And for the political implications see Meet The New Boss, Different From The Old Boss–Caciquismo Comes To McAllen, Texas